kanehekili/MicroDVBRecorder/README.md

 czap "ZDF" or tzap "ARD" or whatever channel names you have.

 ###Preparing the executables
-Unpack the mdvbrec tar file in a dedicated folder (i.e Recorder) and make the following files executable:
+Unpack the _mdvbrec.tar_ file (found in the _build_ folder) to a dedicated folder (i.e Recorder) and make the following files executable:
 * mdvbrec\bin czapRecord.sh,
 * tv_grab_dvb
 * all sh files in that folder using "chmod+x"

 In case you are using a Sundtek Media Pro DVB Stick it is strongly recommended to download the drivers and install them with:
-<br>./sundtek_netinst.sh -system
+<br><code>./sundtek_netinst.sh -system</code>
 <br>The necessary "LD_PRELOAD" export is included in all relevant executables.

 ###Configuring the basics
 MDVBRec needs to know which kind of device it should use.
+Edit the config file "xmltv/config.xml".
 Tested are TZAP and CZAP.
 Plugins may be written to support more devices
 <br>*ONE OF "TZAP" "CZAP")
 <br>RECORD_TYPE = CZAP
 <br>*Indicates where the files should be stored:
 <br>RECORDING_PATH = /home/Video/recme

 Recorder Daemon
 ---------------